rb-rl/DDPG/Report.md

 `L_critic = (r + γ * max_a'Q'(s',a') - Q(s,a))^2`

-averaged over a mini-batch, where `α` is the learning rate, `r` the reward when going from state `s` to `s'` and `γ` the discount factor.
+averaged over also a mini-batch, where `r` is the reward when going from the current state `s` to the next state `s'` and `γ` is the discount factor.

 The second action-value function is updated via a soft update according to

 `Q'(s,a) <- (1 - τ) * Q'(s,a) + τ * Q(s,a)`

+similar to the replacement rule (1) and with the same frequency.

 ### Network topology

-Each of the two policies `π(s)` and `π'(s)` is represented by a fully connected neural network consisting of 2 hidden fully connected layers with 64 neurons per layer, yielding the network architecture
+Each of the two policies `π(s)` and `π'(s)` is represented by a fully connected neural network consisting of 2 hidden layers with 64 neurons per layer, yielding the network architecture

-`33 -> 64 -> 64 -> -> 4`
+`33 -> 64 -> 64 -> 4`

 The numbers 33 and 4 come from the sizes of the state and action spaces, because a policy network takes a state as an input and outputs an action.

 For the action-value functions `Q(s,a)` and `Q'(s,a)`, the inputs are states and actions while the outputs are the scalar Q-values.
 As the states and actions are concatenated when entering the corresponding neural network, this yields the in- and output sizes 37 and 1.
-The network architectures chosen for the deep Q-networks are therefore similar to the one shown above, but now of the form
+The fully connected network architectures chosen for the deep Q-networks are therefore similar to the one shown above, but now of the form

-`37 -> 64 -> 64 -> -> 1`
+`37 -> 64 -> 64 -> 1`

-The hidden layers of both architectures have the `rectified linear unit` (=relu) as the activation function.
-The output layer of the policy networks has the `tanh` as the activation whereas the output layers of the deep Q-networks are purely linear.
+The hidden layers of all architectures have the `rectified linear unit` (=relu) as the activation function.
+The output layers of the policy networks have a `tanh` activation function whereas the output layers of the deep Q-networks are purely linear.

 ### Backpropagation

-Backpropagation of all four neural networks is done with mini-batch gradient descent based on the `batch size=64`.
-The loss function is the mean square error loss and the optimizer the an Adam optimizer.
+Backpropagation of the neural networks behind the policy `π(s)` and action-value function `Q(s,a)` is done with mini-batch gradient descent based on the the learning rate `α=0.001` and `batch size=64`.
+The optimizer used for that purpose is an Adam optimizer.